cognition/rbrooker-logstash/README.md

 * A really good book that helped me a lot, [The Logstash Book](http://www.logstashbook.com/), by James Turnbull

 Maintained by
 -------------

 Ramon Brooker <rbrooker@aetherealmind.com>

+!Important: tag 2.1 has errors, (not sure how to delete it, but fixed now)